The Birmingham Press

 For the second week in succession Villa were a goal down to relegation candidates and they were fortunate not to have gone two down, as they did against Everton.
 An improvement was expected in the second half, if only because Villa couldn’t have got much worse.
 Ian Maatsen and Leon Bailey came on to make the eam more inventive going forward but there was little improvement until the arrivals of Ross Barkley and particularly Jhon Duran.

 Rarely has a player’s introduction caused such a stir and it’s happening in every game.
-Seventeen minutes to go Duran won the ball and laid it off for Morgan Rogers to split the Wolves defence, enabling Ollie Watkins to get his first Premier League goal of the season.
+Seventeen minutes to go Duran won the ball and laid it off for Morgan Rogers to split the Wolves defence, enabling Ollie Watkins to follow on from his first goals of the season last week with another one.
+He’s truly up and running.

 Villa’s resilience now matches Wolves’ flakiness and a winner was inevitable, although I wish we hadn’t left it so late.
 Youri Tielemans had had a quiet game by his own high standards but with two minutes to go he hit a deep cross for Ezri Konsa to somehow bundle over the line while trying to avoid Diego Carlos.